mikavilpas/blink-ripgrep.nvim/README.md

   performance.
 - Use the `max_filesize` option to exclude large files from the search.
 This can prevent performance issues when searching in projects with large files.
+- Disable automatic mode and use the manual mode to start the search only when you need it (see below).
+- Set the `debug = true` option, which will log debug information to your `:messages` in Neovim.
+You can copy paste these commands to your terminal and try to figure out why the search is slow.
 - If you still experience performance issues, please open an issue for discussion.